-- ☐ System information An event with some information to the user is generated by the platform.
+- System information An event with some information to the user is generated by the platform.
 This is a harmless event; the execution continues with no interruption.
-Coloured in dark grey; - ☐ Information Some module raises an event.
+Coloured in dark grey - □ Information Some module raises an event.
 Its message is intercepted and stored by the platform.
 This is a harmless event; thus, the execution continues with no interruption.
-Coloured in green; - ☐ Warning A module has detected a non-fatal error or situation that may cause a fatal error.
-This is a harmless event; thus, the execution continues with no interruption.
-Coloured in yellow; - □ Debug These events are raised when executing the simulation in "debug mode".
+Coloured in green - □ Warning A module has detected a non-fatal error or situation.
+From the point of view of openSF, this is a harmless event, so the execution continues with no interruption.
+Coloured in yellow - Debug These events are raised when executing the simulation in "debug mode".
 Some modules optionally use an environment variable to show debugging information (see Sec.
 4.5.1).
-Coloured in grey; - ☐ Error A fatal error has happened in the module execution and the module itself informs the platform about it, so the module has time to "graciously" close the execution.
-One way the module can indicate this is by returning a non-zero code.
-Another event that causes an error is that a module execution unexpectedly crashes, so this time the platform intercepts this error, informs the user and stops the execution.
+Coloured in grey - □ Error A fatal error has happened in the module execution, so the entire simulation is considered to have failed.
+There are multiple ways this may happen: if the module execution unexpectedly crashes, if the module itself informs the platform by using an "Error" type event, or if it returns a non-zero code (for the languages that support it).
 Coloured in red.

-☐ Exception - This log type shows the error output stream of a module when the execution crashes.
-Typically, this kind of messages are produced when an un-controlled exception has occurred (Ex: error in bash script syntax).
+Exception - This log type shows the error output stream of a module when the execution crashes.
+Typically, this kind of messages is produced when an un-controlled exception has occurred (Ex: error in bash script syntax).
 Coloured in orange.